nickjackolaisen/BusinessInitiaitive/_posts/business tips/blockchain crypto bitcoin/2023-08-28-blockchain_in_business.md

 ### 4. Healthcare

 The potential of blockchain technology in the healthcare sector is vast and multifaceted.

-Some of its key applications include:
+Key applications include:

 -   **Patient data management**: A decentralized patient record system can enhance data security, interoperability, and accessibility while maintaining privacy ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6682312/)).